Building a SaaS in Go without a single React component

 return q

-the simplicity here is a feature. the queue lives in memory, which means if the server restarts you lose any in-flight jobs. but the jobs are already in Postgres — the sweeper runs every two minutes and re-enqueues anything stuck in PENDING or PROCESSING. eventually consistent is fine for scraping jobs.
+the queue lives in memory. if the server restarts, in-flight jobs are lost. but the jobs are already in Postgres. the sweeper runs every two minutes and re-enqueues anything stuck in PENDING or PROCESSING. eventual consistency is fine for scraping jobs.

 func (q *Queue) sweepStalledJobs(ctx context.Context) {